-Bike rider Jim Nolan, who rode in from Arizona, tells Wisconsin Public Radio that he supports the tariffs despite Harley estimating they’ll cost the company about $100 million a year.
-Nolan and others in support of President Donald Trump’s tariffs argued they send a strong message to countries that have had unfair trade practices.
+Bike rider Jim Nolan says he supports the tariffs, despite Harley estimating they’ll cost the company about $100 million a year.
+Nolan and others in support of President Donald Trump’s tariffs argue that they send a strong message to other countries that have had unfair trade practices.

-Trump tweeted this month encouraging Harley owners to boycott the company because of its plans to cut jobs in the U.S. That idea didn’t sit well riders attending the anniversary party, including Mike Kyzer, who said Trump needs to stay out of it.
+Trump tweeted this month encouraging Harley owners to boycott the company because of its plans to cut jobs in the U.S. Bike rider Mike Kyzer says the president needs to stay out of it.

 Information from: Wisconsin Public Radio, http://www.wpr.org